The Board of the SSF

 Pascal Lüthi, Commandant Police Neuchâteloise

-Stefan Holenstein, Präsident SOG
+Stefan Holenstein, Präsident VMG/ASM

 Stefan Holenstein holds a doctorate in law and attorney; he holds an EMBA from the University of Zurich.
 He worked in a variety of leadership and management positions in the private sector.
 Today he is an entrepreneur, partner and vice-chairman of the board of directors of aim ad interim management ag in Zurich.
 Since March 12, 2016, he has been President of the Swiss Officers' Society (SOG).
 Over the past 25 years he has exercised numerous militia functions in society and the army and is considered an expert on Swiss security and military policy.
 As a militia officer and Colonel i Gst, he is assigned to the staff of the higher cadre training of the army (HKA).
+Meanwhile, he serves as President of the Association of Swiss Military Societies (VMG/ASM).

 Roland Borer, Unternehmer und alt-Nationalrat